SuperVK/sparse-image-repr-bep/bep.typ

 _Proof:_

-We need to show that representation of the Lie group preserves the group product.
+We need to show that the representation of the Lie group preserves the group product.

 Let $(x_1, A_1), (x_2, A_2) in Aff^+(RR^2)$.